MARTIMM/question-answer/docs/content-docs/setup/structures.md

 * **width**; The minimum width of the dialog.
 * **height**; The minimum height of the dialog.
 * **button-map**; A map of button names.
 For instance on a login one would not like to have a 'Finish' label on a button but 'Login'.
 So an entry could be `"finish": "login"`.
-First letter uppercase is done automatically.
+First letter uppercase of every word is done automatically and dashes are replaced with spaces.
+Buttons are hidden when mapped to an empty string.
+The supported buttons are;
+  * `save-quit`: Save and close.
+  * `save-continue`: Save but do not close.
+This is like an 'Apply'.
+  * `finish`: Deprecated.
+Same as `save-quit`.
+  * `cancel`: Close without saving.
+  * `help-info`: Show help dialog.
+Text is from `help-message`,
+* **help-info**; When help button is shown, this text can be displayed.
+When absent, the help button is NOT shown.
 * **pages**; An array of hashes.

 ```